hoan7902/PHP_DB_SHOP/server/api/api.md

 }
 ```

-# Get All Users API
+# Get Users API

-This API allows admin to get all information about users on the platform.
+This API allows admin to get information about users on the platform.

 ## Request

-`GET /api/users`
+`GET /api/users/{frame}`

 ### Headers